markeby/vroom/README.md

 branches, including a nuke... but the misprediction calculation is based on rom address, not PC, and the FE/DE stages are untouched by the correction flow.

+Nukes are a mess.
+Thinking that br mispred needs to communicate a PC (always) and a uPC (sometimes) and an indication of whether we resume from ucrom or fetch.
+Nukes reset both front-ends.
+Otherwise it is hard to disentangle what happens if we're mixing ucode and non-ucode instructions.

 CSRs
 ----